Saue Parish

 Saue Parish (Estonian: Saue vald) is a rural municipality in Harju County, north-western Estonia.

 The administrative centre of Saue Parish is Saue.
 It is situated in the suburban area of Estonia's capital, Tallinn.

 After the administrative reform of Estonia in 2017, the historical Saue Parish was merged into new Saue Parish (together with Saue, Kernu and Nissi), retaining its name.

 History

-Established in 1918, new-established in 2017.
+It was established in 1918, and new-established in 2017.

 Local government

-Current chairman of the council (Estonian: volikogu esimees) is Harry Pajundi.
+The current chairman of the council (Estonian: volikogu esimees) is Harry Pajundi.

-Current mayor (Estonian: vallavanem) is Andres Laisk.
+The current mayor (Estonian: vallavanem) is Andres Laisk.